-During transport, the specific humidity of air masses varies due to different moist atmospheric processes such as ocean evaporation, dew deposition, cloud formation, and below-cloud evaporation.
+During transport, the specific humidity of air masses varies due to different moist atmospheric processes such as ocean evaporation, dew deposition, cloud formation and belowcloud evaporation.
 These processes might alter the isotopic composition of the water vapour substantially between the moisture source and the point of measurement.
 With a Lagrangian composite analysis of cold and warm temperature advection events, we aim to assess the relative importance of these processes in shaping the SWI composition of water vapour in the MBL.
-One way to analyse how such moist processes during transport affect the SWI composition of the air mass is to compare the air mass' properties at the moisture source and upon arrival at the measurement a) Cold temperature advection

-475 site (Fig. 10).
-The weighted mean of the moisture source properties of the MBL water vapour along the ACE track is computed using 7-day backward trajectories from 3D COSMO{iso} wind fields and is compared to the properties of the trajectories at the arrival and at the driest point in terms of specific humidity along the back-trajectories.
+One way to analyse how such moist processes during transport affect the SWI composition of the air mass is to compare the air mass' properties at the moisture source and upon arrival at the measurement site (Fig. 10).
+The weighted mean of the moisture source properties of the MBL water vapour along the ACE track is computed using 7 d backward trajectories from 3D COSMO{iso} wind fields and is compared to the properties of the trajectories at the arrival and at the driest point in terms of specific humidity along the backward trajectories.